NilsDannemann/j_hfc_relay/README.md

 - **Simplicity** - keep all styles & behavior in one place (separation of concerns)

 ###Requirements
-- Global Border Box (comes with the config.scss)
+- Global Border Box
 - Flexbox (use ```@include flexbox();``` on containing element)
+- Row containers (working to get rid of those)

 ###Examples